yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

 right of the current data point for a total of 21 points and a fourth order polynomial is fitted to the data in the window.

-With the "Title:", "X:", and "Y:" boxes you can edit the text shown as the plot title and the x- or y-axis labels, respectively.
-The "Title:" and "X:" text is applied to *all* charts, while the "Y:" text *only* to the y-axis of the currently selected plot.
+With the "Title:" and "Y:" boxes you can edit the text shown as the plot title and the y-axis label, respectively.
+The "Title:" text is applied to *all* charts, while the "Y:" text is applied *only* to the y-axis of the currently selected plot.

 You can use the mouse to zoom into the graph (hold the left button and drag to mark an area) or zoom out (right click) and you can reset the